 Excess deaths during the first 47 weeks of the year 2020 shed light on the cumulative burden of the COVID-19 pandemic in England and Wales.
 While several European countries have experienced substantially increased mortality over the course of the pandemic, data at hand suggests that England and Wales are amongst the worst performers in terms of excess deaths, especially in the working-age group 15 to 64[30].
-We estimated that 57,419 (54,197, 60,752) deaths would not have occurred in the absence of the pandemic.
-Our estimate is based on a systematic comparison of different approaches to estimating a mortality baseline from which excess is derived, and unlike existing approaches used for England and Wales, relies on a refined model that accounts for population exposures and seasonality.
+We estimated 57,419 (54,197, 60,752) premature deaths due to the pandemic.
+Our estimate is based on a systematic comparison of different approaches to estimating a mortality baseline from which excess is derived, and relies on a refined model that accounts for population exposures and seasonality.
 The toll of the pandemic had unequal impacts by age and sex in Europe and other regions[10,31,32].
-Similarly for England and Wales[8], we found that excess mortality varied between sexes, with males accounting for 55%.
+Similarly for England and Wales and consistent with other work[8], we found that excess mortality varied between sexes, with males accounting for 55%.
 Excess deaths increased sharply over age and male deaths were estimated to exceed females in all age groups, with the exception of those above age 85.
 This is explained by the population composition of England and Wales where more females survive to higher ages.
-Excess risk of mortality was consistently higher among men in all ages groups (see Supplement Figure 3).
+Death rates during 2020 were consistently higher among men in all ages groups (see Supplement Figure 3).

+According to the ONS, between March 1st and June 30th, 2020 there were 50,335 deaths involving COVID-19, 46,736 (93%) of which assigned COVID-19 as the underlying cause of death based on information noted on the death certificate[42].
+A sizable fraction of our estimate for excess deaths over the first wave of the pandemic is thus likely to be directly linked to COVID-19.
+Based on preliminary cause of death analysis of other (non-COVID) causes by the ONS, deaths occurring from Alzheimer disease and dementia, ischemic heart disease, cerebrovascular diseases, influenza and pneumonia and ‘symptoms signs and ill-defined conditions’ category were all higher between March and May 2020 [22].
+Together Alzheimer and ‘symptom signs and ill-defined conditions’ experienced the largest increases in magnitudes compared to their size in previous years, and deaths occurring from asthma and diabetes at home also increased[22].
+These preliminary cause-of-death patterns suggest that a significant fraction of the unexplained excess mortality over the first wave of the pandemic may also be attributable to undiagnosed COVID-19.
+As more detailed cause-of-death data become available over the coming months, future research should seek to develop methods to disentangle excess deaths attributable to COVID-19 versus those arising indirectly due to effects such as reduced care for other conditions.

+For the latter half of the year, in the period from June 15 to the end of August (weeks 25 to 36), our estimates showed no excess mortality in most weeks for those under 85 before the emergence of a second wave of excess mortality from October.
+The lower than baseline mortality observed in the summer months of the 85+ age groups suggest potential mortality displacement effects, i.e., that some deaths were brought forward in this age group due to the pandemic.
+However, no similar signs of mortality displacement due to lower than baseline mortality were visible for the other age groups over the summer.
+As these estimates are based on deaths registered so far, it is too early to clarify the contributions of mortality displacement to excess mortality observed during the pandemic, and its impacts on post-crisis mortality levels.